submission139/icse2021/taintflow_analysis/README.md

 ## Static Taint Analysis
-On this subordinate website we provide the taintflow analysis results applying ConfigCrusher to our subject systems.
+On this page we provide the results of the taintflow analysis of ConfigCrusher of our subject systems.

+### H2
+The analysis of H2 is running out of memory in the middle of the taint analysis.
+The call graph could be created successfilly.
+We provide the full [Log File](Test Results - AnalysisTest_h2TestWBPIM.xml).